sniperkit/indigo/README.md

 ### Get the index information from the Indigo gRPC Server

-`get index` command retrieves an index information about existing opened index.
+The `get index` command retrieves an index information about existing opened index.
 You can display a help message by specifying the `- h` or` --help` option.

 ```sh
 $ ./indigo get index -n example -f json